malan88/vimwiki/reviews/journal.md

 1. Akira Kurosawa’s _Throne of Blood_ from Criterion
     - Incredible adaptation of _Macbeth_; probably the most interesting performance of Toshiro Mifune I’ve seen yet.
-Some shots--the swaying trees as Spider’s Web Forest comes to Spider’s Web Castle, Lady Macbeth shuffling out of a room, even the eerieness of the witch in the beginning--are absolutely haunting.
+Some shots—the swaying trees as Spider’s Web Forest comes to Spider’s Web Castle, Lady Macbeth shuffling out of a room, even the eerieness of the witch in the beginning—are absolutely haunting.
 Perhaps most fascinating to me was seeing the genesis of the beautiful fog shots in the beginning of Justin Kurzel’s _Macbeth_, which I regard as better than the critics seem to (especially _The New Yorker_).